clirdlf/ndsa.org/content-working-group.md

 - A blog preservation plugin to easily enable content creators to opt-in to preservation.
 - Bi-annual surveying of organizations in the United States who are actively involved in or planning to archive content from the web.
 A report of the 2011 survey results is also [available](/documents/ndsa_web_archiving_survey_report_2012.pdf) (PDF, 442 KB) along with the [2011 survey questions](/documents/USWebArchivingSurvey.pdf) (PDF, 272 KB).

+### 2013 Web Archiving Survey
+During Fall 2013, the Content Working Group invited U.S. organizations engaged in web archiving or in the process of planning a web archive to take the 2013 NDSA Web Archiving Survey.
+A list of the survey questions is available here (PDF, 196 KB) and a report on the results is available [here](/documents/ndsa_web_archiving_survey_2013.pdf) (PDF, 1010 KB).

+### Recently Published Report: "Geospatial Data Stewardship: Key Online Resources"
+ A [report](/documents/NDSA_AppraisalSelection_report_final102413.pdf) (PDF, 550 KB) of the Geospatial Content Team that lists online resources highlighting key concepts and practices supporting the preservation and stewardship of digital geospatial data and information.
+The resources offer a starting point to methods, tools and approaches across the information lifecycle to assist in understanding current best practices in the stewardship of geospatial data.
+These resources will be regularly updated online at the "[Geospatial Data Stewardship: Key Online Resources](/working-groups/content/geospatial-data-stewardship/)" web page.

+### Recently Published Report: "Issues in the Appraisal and Selection of Geospatial Data"

+A [report](/documents/NDSA_AppraisalSelection_report_final102413.pdf) (PDF, 554 KB) of the Geospatial Content Team considering both appraisal and selection activities as they effect decisions defining geospatial content of enduring value to the nation.